-Menstruation, as shown in Chapter 6, is associated with the idea of temporary death - death followed by rebirth.
+Menstruation is often associated with the idea of temporary death - death followed by rebirth (Knight, 1987, ch6).
 It may also be viewed as a change of "masks", "skins" or roles (the "change of complexion" in Jack-and-the-Beanstalk is a male version of this).
-In this thesis, such themes have been viewed as expressions of the transformational template outlined in Chapter 5.
-In retreating into seclusion together, women lose their former identities and become incorporated (as if "swallowed. into a larger identity of both human and animal "blood".
+In this thesis, such themes have been viewed as expressions of the transformational template (Knight, 1987, ch5).
+In retreating into seclusion together, women lose their former identities and become incorporated (as if "swallowed up") into a larger identity of both human and animal "blood".
 When they emerge once more, they regain their separate identities as if being regurgitated and restored to new life.